 Admissions Tip: Addressing Unemployment or Gaps in Employment

-Given the emphasis that schools place on a candidate’s work experience, it is important to be proactive in addressing gaps in employment.
+Given the emphasis that schools place on a candidate’s work experience, it is important to be proactive in addressing unemployment or gaps in employment.
 When applying to business school, many candidates worry about how the adcom might perceive gaps in employment.
 We would like to take some time to discuss strategies for addressing this issue.